 If you have a smart meter, you will still be sent regular energy bills in the usual manner (normally by post or online).

 Can suppliers cut you off?

 Regardless of whether you have a smart meter or not, you’re protected by strict regulations against your energy supplier cutting off your energy.
-Your energy supplier can only cut you off if you haven’t contacted them for 28 days after incurring a debt – and they have to contact you before they cut off your supply.
-Your supplier has to give you the opportunity to pay off your debt before they disconnect you.
+Your energy supplier has to contact you before they cut off your supply.
+Your supplier has to give you the opportunity to pay off your debt before it disconnects you.

 Your energy supplier isn’t allowed to disconnect you during the winter months if you are of pensionable age, have a long-term medical condition, disability, or illness, or are in a vulnerable situation.

 You also can’t be disconnected if your debt is owed to a previous supplier, you have been made bankrupt and the debt was incurred before you went bankrupt, or the debt is not for the gas or electricity you have used but for another service or appliance you have bought from your supplier.